Megwana/beammeup/README.md

 - Google Fonts: Imported for the fonts used.
 - Font Awesome: Used for all iconography.
 - Google Development Tools: Used to test/ troubleshoot any issues and find solutions.
 In addition, to review the websites responsiveness on different device dimensions.
+- Github: Used to save and store all the files for Beam Me Up.
+- Am I Responsive: To display the website on a variet of devices.

 ## Testing